Dev093235/online-class-app/README.md

-here# Online Class App
+# Online Class App
-MVP version for online classes with live streaming & video uploads.
+This is an app for online classes, video uploads, and Q&A for students.